 We’re fashion people dabbling in technology.
 The future is going to be technical companies dabbling in fashion.”

-Publisher David Shah told me so when we sat down at Munich Fabric Start’s Bluezone show back in January.
+Publisher David Shah told me so when we sat down at Munich Fabric Start’s Bluezone show in January 2018.

 I’d booked David and a dozen other experts and influencers for an on-camera discussion of the show’s theme; how the future of denim will be driven by robotics, artificial intelligence and Big Data.